 The way the system works is in three steps:

 - A race official records successive finish times at the finish line.
 This can be done with a simple lap stopwatch.
-In contrast to the timing procedure used with timing apps, the official does not have to record participant bib numbers at this stage, only finish times.
+In contrast to the timing procedure used with race timing apps, the official does not have to record participant bib numbers at this stage, only finish times.

 - A second official hands finishers a position token which records each runner’s finish position (usually in a scannable format).
 Note that it is important that every finisher receives a token and that position tokens accurately reflect finish position.
 After this step, provided position tokens are handed out in the right order, participants can do whatever they like as long as at some point they present themselves for Step 3 to a race official.